Shravanipatil23/Customer-Churn-Analysis/README.md

 Age group of '41-60', 51 customers may churn.
 Age group of '60 and above', 18 customers may churn.
 The table gives a brief idea and showcases deep insights of the customers and their information which contributes to stastical prediction of the churned customers in the near future.
-Page 2
+#### Page 2
 This Power BI report provides a comprehensive overview of customer information for an online retail store.
 Through interactive visualizations, key customer demographics such as age, income, and years as a customer are highlighted.
 The report also explores customer behavior, including total spend, number of purchases, and promotional responses.
-This data-driven report allows the business to better understand its customer base and identify at-risk customers for targeted retention strategies.# Customer-Churn-Analysis
+This data-driven report allows the business to better understand its customer base and identify at-risk customers for targeted retention strategies.